Loner (Barry Can't Swim album)

 Loner is the second studio album by Scottish record producer Joshua Mainnie, under the alias Barry Can't Swim.
 It was released on 11 July 2025 via Ninja Tune in LP, CD and digital formats.
+The album charted at No. 10 on the UK Albums Chart, and No. 1 on the UK Dance Album Chart on its week of release.